lowcodeunit/public-web-blog/docs/getting-started/connecting-first-device.md

 :::note

 When connecting devices, the connection is to a cloud-native Azure IoT Hub.
-We don't place any technology between the device and the IoT Hub, making it possible to develop solutions with the full capabilities of Azure Iot Hub.
+We don't place any technology between the device and the IoT Hub, making it possible to develop solutions with the full capabilities of Azure IoT Hub.
 [Read more](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-cli) on how to connect devices using the connection string.

 :::